Arixeyenia/IT-Project/README.md

 We provide several templates for the convenience of users.
 In addition to that, a completely blank templates is available if users prefer designing their own ePortfolios.

 ### Edit ePortfolios
 Each ePortfolio contains lots of items.
 Users could edit each items using tools available in the sidebar.
-Texts, images, links....could be put in the items.
+Texts, images, links....could be put in the items.  to be continue.....

 ### Save favourite ePortfolios
+not available yet...

 ### Share ePortfolio links
+By clicking 'get link' from each ePortfolio in the dashboard, users could share their ePortfolios with others.
 ## Design
+Material UI was used to facilitate the design of interface.
+to be continue...

 # Frontend Documentation